Linda Crampton enjoys taking photographs and using digital editing software. She also enjoys visiting art galleries and

 Vancouver is a large and attractive city in British Columbia.
 The downtown core is located on the north side of the city beside Burrard Inlet and its backdrop of the Coast Mountains.
 The popular area beside the inlet is known as "the waterfront".
 A walking and cycling path travels beside the water.
 A major attraction for many visitors is the public art that can be seen either beside the path or close to it.

 The Waterfront SkyTrain Station

 SkyTrain is a light rapid transit system in the Greater Vancouver region.
 The Waterfront SkyTrain station is nearest to the sculpture and design described in this article.
-The building was once a grandiose Canadian Pacific Railway hotel and is architecturally interesting.
+The station was once a grandiose Canadian Pacific Railway hotel and is architecturally interesting.
 The building is a great starting place to explore both the waterfront and the downtown area.

-I describe art that can be seen by travelling west from the SkyTrain station (that is, by turning right when emerging from the front entrance of the building) and by travelling from the station in an easterly direction as well.
-Navigation in Vancouver is easy (at least on a clear day) because the mountains on the other side of the inlet indicate where north is.
+I describe art that can be seen by travelling west from the SkyTrain station (that is, by turning right when emerging from the front entrance of the building) and by travelling from the station in an easterly direction.
+Navigation in downtown Vancouver is easy (at least on a clear day) because the mountains on the other side of the inlet indicate where north is.

 If a visitor walks to the west from the SkyTrain station, they'll soon encounter an area known as Canada Place.
 The term is both the name of a road and of a tourist and business area beside the road and the waterfront trail.
 A pier with a promenade and five large sails is a popular attraction at Canada Place.
 The sails are illuminated at night.